furudbat/wayland-vpets/examples/custom-sprite-sheets/README.md

 - `Moving` -- Moving (looping)
 - `EndMoving` -- Stop moving

-Rows can be skipped by not providing the columns, but order needs to be the same.
+Rows can be skipped by not providing the frames/columns, but the order of the rows needs to be the same.

 ## General Example